Charizard17/iCalories/README.md

 ## Reminder

-You need an API Key from Calories Ninjas API.
-Go to https://calorieninjas.com/ and get your API Key.
+**Obtain an API Key from CalorieNinja API**

-Then in Helpers folder create a file called Secrets.swift and add your api key like this one:
+1. Go to the CalorieNinja website in your web browser.
+2. Sign up for an account or log in if you already have one.
+3. Navigate to your account/API settings page.
+4. Find your API key provided on that page.

+**Add the API Key to the iCalories app**

+1. In the Xcode project navigator, locate the "Helpers" folder.
+2. Create a new file called "Secrets.swift" in the "Helpers" folder.
+3. Open the "Secrets.swift" file and add the following code, replacing "YOUR_API_KEY" with your actual API key:

 ```
 let apiKey = "YOUR_API_KEY"
 ```

+Remember to keep your API key confidential and avoid sharing it publicly.